yoos/school/cs331/notes.md

 # Informed Search (04/08, 10)
 An admissible heuristic never overestimates cost to reach goal, so using it will get us optimal solution.
 Consistent heuristics?
-Some heuristics are better than others, and sometimes they dominate.
+Some heuristics are better than others, and sometimes they dominate (i.e., fewer relaxations so the estimate is more accurate).
 Better heuristics can speed up search, provided it's easily calculable and is admissible.

 # Local Search in Discrete State Space (04/12, 15)
 Define neighborhood -- how do we do this for continuous state space? (will be addressed in next lecture)